CrowdStrike/ansible_collection_falcon/roles/falcon_installation/README.md

 Role Variables
 --------------

-Currently the following variables are supported:
+The following variables are currently supported:

 ### Falcon Installation